-The FAA submitted a baseline report in 2004 and progress reports in 2005, 2008 and 2011.
-As noted in the 2004 baseline report, most of the 69,000 real property assets then owned by the FAA were associated with the communications, navigation and surveillance systems that make up the National Airspace System (NAS).
+The FAA submitted a baseline report in 2004 and progress reports in 2005, 2008, 2011 and 2014.
+While the FAA owns both administrative and technical facilities, most of the 69,000 real property assets reported in the 2004 report were associated with the communications, navigation and surveillance systems that make up the National Airspace System (NAS).
 The NAS has been described as a "system of systems," and comprises subsystems and components including buildings and structures that house technical equipment used to provide air traffic and related services.
 The buildings, structures and land are considered real property; the equipment is classified by the FAA as personal property.
-Only about 18% of the 60,008 assets currently listed in the FAA's Real Estate Management System (REMS) are buildings; most are structures (70%) and the rest is land.
+Only about 19% of the 56,100 assets currently listed in the FAA's Real Estate Management System (REMS) are buildings; most are structures (70%) and the rest is land.